leondgarse/keras_cv_attention_models/keras_cv_attention_models/coatnet/README.md

 - On the other hand, BatchNorm and LayerNorm have almost the same performance, while BatchNorm is 10 - 20% faster on TPU depending on the per-core batch size.

 - while Norm corresponds to BatchNorm for MBConv and LayerNorm for Self-Attention and FFN.
-- We have experimented with using LayerNorm in the MBConv block, which achieves the same performance while being significantly slower on our accelerator (TPU).
+- We have experimented with using LayerNorm in the MBConv block, which achieves the same performance while being significantly slower on our accelerator (TPU).
 - In general, we recommend whichever is faster on your device.
 - Following the same spirit, Gaussian Error Linear Units (GELUs) [50] is used as the activation function in both the MBConv blocks and Transformer blocks.